utmstack/Documentation/Installation/README.md

 Before proceeding with the installation, it is important to ensure that your system meets the minimum requirements to run UTMStack effectively.
 Please refer to the **<a href="./SystemRequirements">System Requirements</a>** page in the UTMStack documentation for detailed information about the recommended specifications for your environment.

+## ISO Download Size
+**Important:** The UTMStack installation ISO file is **12 GB**.
+Ensure you have sufficient disk space and a stable internet connection before initiating the download.
+This is crucial to avoid interruptions and ensure a successful download process.

 ## Installation Steps
 The UTMStack installation process consists of three main steps: